-An annuity is a financial product offered by insurance companies that provides guaranteed income for a set period or for life in exchange for a lump-sum payment or a series of payments.
+An annuity is a financial product offered by insurance companies that provides guaranteed income for a set period or for the rest of your life in exchange for a lump-sum payment or a series of payments.

 Accumulation Phase